 “Wow!
 You look great!
 You look just the same!”

-That’s a fairly typical greeting from those who have not seen me since before my heart attack.
-While some might assume that this is a thoughtful and flattering comment to offer, many times it may not feel that way.
+In the early days, that was a fairly typical greeting from those who had not seen me for a while.
+While some might assume that this is a thoughtful and flattering comment to offer a freshly-diagnosed heart attack survivor, many times it didn’t feel that way.

 Surprised?
 Many people, especially in the early days, weeks and months while still reeling emotionally and physically from their life-altering cardiac train wreck, tell me that they often feel like replying to such greetings with:

 “I am NOT the same!”

 Instead of the well-meant but oddly niggling “You look great!” – what might be more helpful to the freshly-diagnosed heart patient?

 First, the urge to say something comforting and encouraging to somebody with heart disease or any other chronic and progressive illness seems like a natural, kind-hearted gesture.
 But my heart sisters tell me that they suspect these comments more often reflect the relieved feelings of the speaker rather than the fabulousness of our actual appearance.

-Friends can feel apprehensive that we might look very ill and very different, and that this dreadful appearance will make them feel awkward or uncomfortable just being around us.
+Friends and family alike can feel apprehensive that we might look very sick and very different, and that this dreadful appearance will make them feel awkward or uncomfortable just being around us.
 What will they say?
 How will they react if we look or sound really bad, if we don’t look “the same”?

-There is a similar reaction in end-of-life care: bereaved people are often told by well-meaning friends and relatives, in particularly chirpy tones, how “Great!” they look – this after the death of somebody they love.
-It can be hard to know just how to respond to such an irrelevant assessment of something as trivial as outward appearance when you are grieving.
+It’s a similar reaction observed in end-of-life care: bereaved people are often told by well-meaning friends and relatives, in particularly chirpy tones, how “Great!” they look – this after the death of somebody they love.
+It can be hard to know just how to respond to such an irrelevant assessment of something as trivial as your outward appearance when you are grieving.
 Most people simply try to be gracious, smile gamely, and say: “Thank you.”

 Similarly, when others see me now, walking/talking/smiling – looking and sounding pretty much like my old self – no wonder they may gush in a tremendous flood of relief:

 “Wow!
 You look great!
 You look just the same!”